Reina Victoria Eugenia-class battleship: Design history

 The class consisted of three ships, Reina Victoria Eugenia, the lead ship, and two others referred to only by the temporary names B and C. The lead ship was named after King Alfonso's British wife.
 They were designed by SECN and were initially planned to displace 21000 LT with a speed of 21 kn.
 Early plans for the type called for an armament of eight 15 in guns in four twin-gun turrets; however, financial difficulties resulted in the selection of an armament of eight 13.5 in guns instead, which still would have had a longer range than most contemporary ships.
 The secondary armament would have been twenty 6 in guns.
 The propulsion system was to consist of four Parsons steam turbines, driving four screw propellers; speed was to be around 21 kn.
-Other specifications of the ships were either never decided upon or have not survived, although according to the naval historians Robert Gardiner and Randal Gray, it is probable that they would had an arrangement similar to British battleships of the period, with two pairs of superfiring turrets, one forward and one aft, with two closely spaced funnels.
+Other specifications of the ships were either never decided upon or have not survived, although according to the naval historians Robert Gardiner and Randal Gray, it is probable that they would have had an arrangement similar to British battleships of the period, with two pairs of superfiring turrets, one forward and one aft, with two closely spaced funnels.

 The design staff preferred 15 in guns, and by 1914, Eduardo Dato had become prime minister.
 He and his naval minister, Admiral Augusto Miranda, authorized a revision of the design upward to accept the larger guns, which necessitated an increase to at least 25000 t.
 As with the España-class battleships, the guns, armor plate, and fire-control systems for which were manufactured in Britain, significant technical assistance from the British would have been required.
 The start of World War I in July 1914 threw the Spanish plans into disarray; after Italy declared neutrality, Spain followed suit, since her fleet was unnecessary for France to contain the Austro-Hungarians by itself.
 With the strategic need for the new battleships removed, Miranda immediately decided to reduce the construction program to focus on cruisers, destroyers, and submarines, since they were cheaper alternatives to a large fleet of battleships.
 Miranda's revised program was passed by the legislature as the Navy Law of 30 July 1914.
 After the war, the navy considered another major construction program centered on four battlecruisers that would have displaced around 30000 LT, but it was deemed to have been too ambitious and the plan was not formally proposed to parliament.